junxit/us-congress-bills-112/derived/amendments.md

 ---
 measure: H.R.
 5
 congress: 112
-version: Placed on Calendar Senate
+version: Returned to the House by Unanimous Consent
 derived: true
 ---